VishTheFish42/Coding-Questions/README.md

 # String Manipulation
 1. IS ANAGRAM: Given two strings, return whether or not the two are anagrams of one another.
+2. IS SUBSET: Given two strings, determine whether the second string can be created using ONLY letters in the first string.